Racketeer Influenced and Corrupt Organizations Act: 1984, The Order

 The Order was an American far-right terrorist group active from September 1983 to December 1984.
-Their intention was to precipitate the collapse of the federal Government or Zionist Occupation Government (ZOG) which they perceived as illegitimate.
+Their intention was to precipitate the collapse of the federal Government or "Zionist Occupation Government" (ZOG) which they perceived as illegitimate.
 Their intention was to do so via a campaign of bombings and assassinations.
-However, in order to fund their actions they turned to armoured car robbery and a counterfeiting and laundering operation.
+However, in order to fund their actions they turned to armored car robbery and a counterfeiting and laundering operation.
 The FBI began to investigate the group using RICO following the assassination of Jewish radio host Alan Berg on June 18, 1984, and the arrest of member Tom Martinez, for using counterfeit bills to buy liquor.
 Martinez informed on The Order and RICO was used by the FBI to bring 10 members of The Order to trial and achieved conviction of racketeering and conspiracy charges.
 Over the course of The Order's activities they had distributed millions of dollars to the wider far-right movement and Operation Clean Sweep used RICO to bring 14 leading members of the far-right to trial on charges of seditious conspiracy at Fort Smith, alleging their receipt of The Order's funds as connection to their attempt to overthrow the federal government.